GuilFest

-GuilFest, formerly the Guildford Festival of Folk and Blues, was a music festival held in Stoke Park, Guildford, England, each July.
-The festival, like the larger Glastonbury Festival, featured a range of genres including rock, folk, blues, and in recent years pop.
+GuilFest, formerly the Guildford Festival of Folk and Blues, is an annual music festival held in Stoke Park, Guildford, England.
+The festival, like the larger Glastonbury Festival, features a range of genres including rock, folk, blues, and in recent years pop.
 In 2006 GuilFest was awarded the title of "Best Family Festival" in the UK Festival awards.
+Following a 10-year hiatus from 2014, GuilFest returned to Stoke Park in summer 2024.

-GuilFests 1992–2012
+GuilFests 1992–2014

 The event was started in 1992 by Tony Scott a Guildford businessman who is a keen festival-goer, the festival grew from an audience size of 500 with two stages in 1992 to 20,000 with 10 stages by 2011.
 As well as music, the festival also included comedy, theatre and performing arts.
 From 1992 to 1994 it was a one-day event.
 In 1995 it became a two-day event with onsite camping and was moved to nearby Loseley Park.
 GuilFest returned to Stoke Park in 1996 and became a three-day festival in 1997 with headliners Jethro Tull.

+1992 Guildford Festival of Folk and Blues, a one day event with two stages headlined by Peter Sarstedt, John Otway, Macavity's Cat.

+1993 with headliner Wilko Johnson Band.

+1994 three stages with acts including Tom Robinson Band, John Otway Big Band.